1. Home

 Custom Order Numbers Options - Tyche Softwares Documentation

-This setting would be valid only if you have chosen the ‘Weekly’ option in the ‘Sequential: Reset Setting’.
+This setting would be valid only if you have chosen the ‘Weekly’ option in the ‘Sequential: Reset counter’.
 In this setting, you can set the day on which the weekly reset will begin.
-For example, if you select Tuesday, then every week, on Tuesday, your order numbers would be reset.
+For example, if you select Tuesday, then every week, on Tuesday, your order numbers will be reset.
 Next, you can set the reset value counter value.
 For example, if you choose 2, then every Tuesday, a new order will start with 2 and go in sequence till the next Tuesday.

 Custom Order Numbers Options - Tyche Softwares Documentation